ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 After clicking <samp class="blue">Finish</samp> we'll present you with a message confirming your broadcast has ended, and offer several options for your next steps.

-On Facebook, a recording of your Live broadcast is now a post on where ever your stream was posted—Profile, Page, Group, Event, etc. Facebook does this automatically.
+On Facebook, a recording of your Live broadcast is now a post on where ever your stream was posted—Profile, Page, Group, etc. Facebook does this automatically.

 <samp>{% inlineicon visible 15 inverted %}Trash Button{% endinlineicon %} View Post</samp> - click to reveal the post in your default web browser.